-Learn how to become an Americas Society member to access this event.
+Not yet a member?
+Learn how to become an Americas Society member to attend this event.

 About the composer

 Born in Montreal, Claude Vivier (1943–1983) grew up in a working-class part of the city.
 As an adolescent, he attended a boarding school run by the Marist Brothers that prepared pupils for life in the priesthood.
 There, the young Claude discovered music while singing in a midnight mass, and he began to compose.
 He was advised to leave the seminary at the age of 18 due to his "sensitive and excitable temperament."
 He studied composition at the Conservatoire de Musique du Québec (Montreal) with Gilles Tremblay, and spent a few years in Europe at the Institute of Sonology (The Hague) and Hochschule für Musik (Cologne), where he had the opportunity to study with Stockhausen.
 He also traveled to Japan, Thailand, and Indonesia, whose culture and rhythms had a deep effect on his compositional output.
 After encountering spectral compositions of Gérard Grisey and Tristan Murail, Vivier traveled to Paris in 1982, where he was murdered the following year.
 Many of his compositions were not heard during his lifetime, and he remains a tragic figure in the canon of twentieth-century music.